Diagnostic Foot Ultrasound

 Next, a small hand-held device will be moved across the affected area, capturing the picture simply and painlessly.
 This image will then show on the ultrasound monitor, allowing you to see the inner-workings of your lower limb issue in real-time.
 At the end of the examination, a member of our team will explain what they found, and talk through any next steps in more detail.

 Each test takes around 10 – 15 minutes and is completely pain-free, so there’s no need to worry at all.

 If you are struggling with a lower limb issue but are unsure what it is or how to treat it, an ultrasound could make all the difference.
 To arrange an appointment, please call our experienced team on 01444 453874, or click here.

 Not at all!
 Ultrasounds are one of the safest types of imaging procedures.
 The process requires minimal patient preparation and has no known risks.
 It might give you a slightly odd, tickly sensation, but it’s perfectly harmless.
 Plus, after your issue has been diagnosed, we can work with you on getting it treated effectively.

-What are the benefits of ultrasound vs. MRI and CT scans?
+What are the benefits of diagnostic ultrasound vs. MRI and CT scans?